Article Overview: Historic Sites In Kentucky

 9. Jefferson Davis Monument

-The Jefferson Davis Memorial is a monument located near the site where Jefferson Davis, the president of the Confederate States of America during the American Civil War, was born.
+The Jefferson Davis Monument is located in Fairview, Kentucky, that was built in honor of Jefferson Davis, the President of the Confederate States of America during the American Civil War.

 8. Old State House in Frankfort

-The Old Statehouse in Kentucky is a historic building that was built in 1827 and served as the state’s capital building from 1830 to 1910.
+Kentucky is a state with a rich history and our next site reflects that history.
+It is a historic building that was built in 1827 and served as the state’s capital building from 1830 to 1910.
+At #8 on our list of the Best Historic Sites In Kentucky is the Old Statehouse.

 It was designed by Gideon Shryock in the Greek Revival style, which was popular at the time.
 Shryock’s choice of the Greek style was intended to create a symbolic link between the ancient Greeks and Kentucky’s young democratic government, as it was modeled after the Temple of Minerva Polias at Priene.